-Wendy Machalicek, Ph.D., BCBA-D is an Assistant Professor in Special Education and research faculty with Educational and Community Supports http://www.uoecs.org/.
+Wendy Machalicek, Ph.D., BCBA-D is an Associate Professor in Special Education and research faculty with Educational and Community Supports http://www.uoecs.org/.
 She is also an affiliated faculty of the Prevention Science graduate programs within the Counseling Psychology and Human Services Department.
 She currently serves as the Major Director for Special Education Programs.
 Prior to joining faculty in Special Education at the University of Oregon, she was an Assistant Professor of Rehabilitation Psychology and Special Education at the University of Wisconsin-Madison (2009-2011) and an Assistant Professor of Special Education at Portland State University (2008-2009).

 Her scholarship is focused on developing effective behavior analytic assessment practices and interventions addressing the behavioral and educational needs of young children (18 months - 8 years of age) with autism spectrum disorder and other developmental disabilities.
 She is particularly interested in the assessment and treatment of challenging behavior and in evaluating ways to improve the acquisition, generalization, and sustained use of evidence-based practices by caregivers, teachers, and schools.
 She is the PI of Project HEART: Heightened Excellence in Autism Research and Training (HEART) which is an OSEP Leadership Grant to train doctoral students in autism, implementation science, and cultural adaptation of interventions.